fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-match-split-transactions.md

 <details>
 <summary>Common matching scenarios</summary>

-- Matching an expense to a bank transaction.
+- Matching an expense to a bank transaction
-- Matching an invoice to a received payment.
+- Matching an invoice to a received payment
-- Matching an invoice payment to a received payment.
+- Matching an invoice payment to a received payment
-- Reconciling a batch payment (like a Stripe payout) with multiple invoices.
+- Reconciling a batch payment (like a Stripe pay-out) with multiple invoices
-- Matching a received payment to an Accounts Receivable transaction.
+- Matching a received payment to an Accounts Receivable transaction

 </details>